AdobeDocs/commerce-learn.en/help/app-builder/first-app/app-config-yaml-file.md

 # The `app.config.yaml` file

-This is a special file that helps drive the configuration and expectation for the application.
+This file determine the configuration for the application.

 ## Who is this video for?

-* Developers new to Adobe Commerce with limited experience with Adobe App Builder who is learning about the app.config.yaml in the sample application.
+* Developers new to Adobe Commerce with limited experience with Adobe App Builder who are learning about the `app.config.yaml` in the sample application.

 ## Video content

 * The `app.config.yaml` file discussed
-* How definitions defined are links to other .js files
+* How are definitions link to other `.js` files

 >[!VIDEO](https://video.tv.adobe.com/v/3416592)